christinaflach/cbsoft-tools-2020/CallForPapers.md

 - The acceptance of the paper implies in at least one author to register for and attend CBSoft 2020 to present the paper and the tool in person.

 - The Tools Session is traditionally held in two days:

    - 1st day: the authors will make oral presentations (theoretical presentation).
    - 2nd day: the authors will demonstrate their tools (practical demonstration).
 Note that the practical demonstration is to actually display the tool running.
 Video submitted for submission should not be used in this demonstration.
 Both theoretical presentation and practice are mandatory for all accepted tools.
 The format and timing of each presentation will be announced later.

-- The three best tools will be awarded during the CBSoft 2020.
+- Each submission will be reviewed by at least three members of the Tools Session program committee.
+The three tools with the best scores from the program committee and available for the CBSOFT 2020 audience will be awarded.

 ### IMPORTANT DATES